briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         2. _(B)_ If, within one year of the offense, the offender previously has been convicted of or pleaded guilty to two violations of any provision of this section or of any provision of Ohio R.C.
-4511.21 or a municipal ordinance that is substantially similar to any provision of this section, a misdemeanor of the fourth degree;
+[4511.21][ORC Section 4511.21] or a municipal ordinance that is substantially similar to any provision of this section, a misdemeanor of the fourth degree;

         3. _(C)_ If, within one year of the offense, the offender previously has been convicted of or pleaded guilty to three or more violations of any provision of this section or of any provision of Ohio R.C.
-4511.21 or a municipal ordinance that is substantially similar to any provision of this section, a misdemeanor of the third degree.
+[4511.21][ORC Section 4511.21] or a municipal ordinance that is substantially similar to any provision of this section, a misdemeanor of the third degree.

     2. _(2)_ If the offender has not previously been convicted of or pleaded guilty to a violation of any provision of Ohio R.C.
-4511.21 or of any provision of a municipal ordinance that is substantially similar to Ohio R.C.
-4511.21 and operated a motor vehicle faster than thirty-five miles an hour in a business district of a municipal corporation, faster than fifty miles an hour in other portions of a municipal corporation, or faster than thirty-five miles an hour in a school zone during recess or while children are going to or leaving school during the school's opening or closing hours, a misdemeanor of the fourth degree.
+[4511.21][ORC Section 4511.21] or of any provision of a municipal ordinance that is substantially similar to Ohio R.C.
+[4511.21][ORC Section 4511.21] and operated a motor vehicle faster than thirty-five miles an hour in a business district of a municipal corporation, faster than fifty miles an hour in other portions of a municipal corporation, or faster than thirty-five miles an hour in a school zone during recess or while children are going to or leaving school during the school's opening or closing hours, a misdemeanor of the fourth degree.

     3. _(3)_ Notwithstanding subsection (j)(1) of this section, if the offender operated a motor vehicle in a construction zone where a sign was then posted in accordance with Ohio R.C.
-4511.98, the court, in addition to all other penalties provided by law, shall impose upon the offender a fine of two times the usual amount imposed for the violation.
+[4511.98][ORC Section 4511.98], the court, in addition to all other penalties provided by law, shall impose upon the offender a fine of two times the usual amount imposed for the violation.
 No court shall impose a fine of two times the usual amount imposed for the violation upon an offender if the offender alleges, in an affidavit filed with the court prior to the offender's sentencing, that the offender is indigent and is unable to pay the fine imposed pursuant to this subsection and if the court determines that the offender is an indigent person and unable to pay the fine.

     4. _(4)_ If the offender commits the offense while distracted and the distracting activity is a contributing factor to the commission of the